 Smouldering MS its my long-term condition

-Smouldering MS, is my long-term condition, it is not a happy or relaxing disease.
-It can usually be endured with symptom management drugs and procedures.
-Its a complicated disease, hidden disabilities are a fact of life.
-A big problem is that no one has ever told me what the future would be when I was diagnosed.
-It now prevents me doing things that once I took completely for granted.
+Smouldering MS is defined as a gradual worsening of MS disabilities without relapses or new lesions showing on an MRI.
+An MS expert would describe this as PIRA (Progression Independent of Relapse Activity).
+A significant problem for me is that no one told me what the future would be when I was diagnosed.
+I have been diagnosed with smouldering MS and it prevents me doing things that once I took completely for granted.
 It has a profound effect on my physical and mental well being.
-I think only those who have this disease fully understand the ups and downs of living with it.
-Rest assured there are plenty of problems and subtle differences for everyone.
+I think only those who have smouldering MS fully understand the ups and downs of living of the disease.
+Rest assured MS causes a plethora of problems and there are subtle differences for everyone as well.

 When I was diagnosed in 1996

-I have suffered bladder problems since 1972.
-The consultant told my GP that I was already showing signs of foot drop.
-The consultant only said to me that MS is an incurable disease.
-28 years later I have chronic drop foot and drop leg and cannot lift my left leg off the ground, not alluded to by the consultant.
-Is smouldering MS really such an unpredictable disease?
+My MS started in 1972.
+I suffered a bladder problem, hesitancy and urgency, I now have Botox injections.
+The consultant who diagnosed me in 1996, because of double vision, told my GP that I was already showing signs of foot drop.
+He only told me that MS is an incurable disease.
+Now, 28 years later I have chronic drop foot and drop leg; I cannot lift my left leg off the ground and I have no sense of balance.
+Do you think he realised this was going to be the eventual outcome?
+I also have numerous other disabilities, the majority are hidden.

-Now I tell my consultant my most serious problem in my annual 15 minute consultation.
+Every year I tell my consultant my 3 most serious problems for my annual 15 minute consultation but some are too complex to discuss.
+Mobility, balance bowel and bladder problems are straight forward with simple questions and easy answers.
+Some hidden disabilities such as mental issues and sexual dysfunction are complex.
+They need more than 15 minutes and maybe I am shy.
 He will always tell my GP about the visit.
-If I am lucky the GP puts me on the waiting list to see a consultant who can investigate the serious problem and hopefully provide a solution.
-All very long winded.
+If I am lucky the GP puts me on the waiting list to see a consultant who can investigate the serious problem if it is a new one and hopefully provide a solution.
+This is all very long winded and can I build up a relationship with the new consultant?

 Some problems never discussed

 Smouldering MS affects my left-hand side much more seriously than the right.
 Not a terribly serious problem except that I am left handed.
 Quite suddenly I realised that I could hardly hold a pen to write.
-Not a catastrophe today because we all tend to use a computer to write but there have been some embarrassing moments.
+Not a major catastrophe because we all tend to use a computer but there have been some embarrassing moments.
+Slowly I am learning to be right handed.
+Holding the breadknife with my right hand to cut a slice of bread is still a challenge but I an slowly getting there.
+Resolving this problem does not need a medical expert.
+An OT might help me.

 Smouldering MS